-If you’re an egg or sperm donor, you could be the legal parent of any child born from your donation.
+If you’re a sperm donor, you could be the legal parent of any child born from your donation.

-If you donate sperm through a Human Fertilisation and Embryology Authority (HFEA) licensed clinic, you won’t:
+If you donate sperm through a Human Fertilisation and Embryology Authority (HFEA) licensed clinic, you will not:

 - be the legal parent of any child born